odyssic/django-multiple-choice-odyssic/README.md

 <h2>Directions to Run</h2>

 Clone the repository
 Create a virtual environment.
-For example, 'pipenv --three' run the virtual environment.
-For example, 'pipenv shell' Navigate to index.html and open it to run it in the browser.
+For example, 'pipenv --three'.

+Run the virtual environment.
+For example, 'pipenv shell'.

+Navigate to index.html and open it to run it in the browser.'

 <h2>Directions to Play</h2>